CollingsKenny/personal-site-sapper/content/blog/0000/index.md

 ---
 slug: "0000"
-title: Building This Website with Svelte, Sapper and Markdown.
+title: Building This Website with Svelte, Sapper, and Markdown.
 date: 2020-12-24
 tags: website, svelte
 ---